 NERS Chair Search

-The Department of Nuclear Engineering and Radiological Sciences in the College of Engineering at the University of Michigan invites applications and nominations for the position of Department Chair.
+The Department of Nuclear Engineering and Radiological Sciences in Michigan Engineering at the University of Michigan invites applications and nominations for the position of Department Chair.

 World-Class Nuclear Engineering Labs